MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/mobile-app/settings-area-missing.md

 ## Symptoms

-The Field Service Mobile app module doesn't show the settings area, blocking administrators to enable the new experience.
+The Field Service Mobile app module doesn't show the settings area, blocking administrators from [enabling the new experience](/dynamics365/field-service/mobile/set-up-field-service-mobile#enable-the-new-mobile-user-experience).

-## Resolution
+## Cause

 The new mobile experience settings toggle is available through a new navigation area that comes with the default Field Service Mobile app module.
 Users need *write* permissions for the `FieldServiceSetting` entity to access this area.
 Default security roles like System Admin or Field Service Admin roles have that permission automatically.
-However, some times if customizations were made on the sitemap of the out-of-box Field Service Mobile app module, the settings area might not show.
+However, if customizations were made on the sitemap of the out-of-box Field Service Mobile app module, the settings area might not show in some cases.

+## Resolution

 There are two options to enable the settings area: